arv28/CreditCard-Processor/README.md

 # CreditCard-Processor
-A program that will add new credit card accounts, process charges and credits and display summary information
+A program that will add new credit card accounts, process charges and credits and display summary information for a credit card provider.

-Imagine that you're writing software for a credit card provider.
-Implement a program that will add new credit card accounts, process charges and credits against them, and display summary information.

 ## Requirements:
 - This program accepts input from two sources: a filename passed in command line arguments and STDIN.
 For example, on Linux or OSX both